veronika-simic/docker/Notes.md

 The reason we do not have colon in this command between node_modules is because they do not exist in our current project.
 We deleted them for a reason above

-With this we can now change something and see the change immediately
+With this we can now change something and see the change immediately.

+In order to make this command easier we can make use of docker compose.
+So we will create a new file for that called docker-compose.yml

+version: '3'
+services:
+  react-app: // name it whatever
+    build:  // we can not use . anymore because our file is called dockerfile.dev thats why we chang it
+      context: .
+      dockerfile: Dockerfile.dev
+    ports:
+      - "3000:3000"
+    volumes:
+      - /app/node_modules // do not map this
+      - .:/app // map current to /app in container

+So now we can just run docker-compose up

+What about tests?
+In order to overwrite the default command CMD from dockerfile.dev we can run in the terminal during the build process

+docker run image_id npm run test

 ## Commands

 docker -v or docker version --> gives us a version of docker